 Perfect Dark is considered the spiritual sequel to GoldenEye 007, and was originally designed as another game in the 007 franchise.
 But Rare figured that a new IP using a similar "secret agent" idea would be the best way to go.
 The game's engine is based on the one used in GoldenEye, with significant improvements.
 The game, however, uses modified weapons and levels from GoldenEye as an added bonus.

-The game required the use of the Nintendo 64 Expansion Pak to play (and will restrict you to limited multiplayer gameplay when it's not found).
+The game required the use of the Nintendo 64 Expansion Pak to play (and will restrict the player to limited multiplayer gameplay when it's not found).
 It was one of the first games to support Dolby Surround Sound and higher-resolution graphics up to 640x480 (via the Expansion Pak), and one of the only games to support the Nintendo 64 Transfer Pak.
 (Using it with the Game Boy Color version of Perfect Dark unlocks cheats) Originally, the Transfer Pak was also used in conjunction with the Game Boy Camera to let the player put their face (or someone else's) in the game.
 Dubbed PerfectFace, this idea was scrapped.
 Another idea which was scrapped was the ability to take hostages as human shields.
 However, as with the Game Boy camera idea this idea was sidelined due to it being perceived as overly violent.
 However, both of these ideas can be found in more modern games; face scanning in Rainbow Six Vegas and hostage taking in Gears of War.

 The story takes place in the year 2023 involving espionage between two factions: Carrington Institute (a research and development center) and dataDyne Corporation (a defense contractor).
 The protagonist is Joanna Dark, an agent of the Carrington Institute, whose high scores in training earns her the codename "Perfect Dark".
 The game begins as Joanna Dark is sent to investigate the dataDyne Corporation for an insider who calls himself Dr. Caroll.
 The plot twists through espionage, presidential politics, and eventually interstellar warfare.